 - Talk to your teachers and guidance counselor about taking SAT Subject Tests this spring.
 Even if a college does not require them, Subject Tests can often add support to an application.

 - Create a one-page résumé that records all of your accomplishments, involvements, and work experiences over the past three years.

-- When registering for senior year courses, be sure to select strong college preparatory courses.
+- When registering for senior year classes, be sure to select strong college preparatory courses.
 Consider IB and AP courses, if available.

 - Register for all applicable standardized tests if you have not done so already, and continue to prepare for them.

-- Explore financial aid possibilities through the counseling center, your library, and your parents’ connections (employers, professional organizations, religious affiliations, etc.).
-And start looking for scholarships.
+- Explore financial aid possibilities with your own online research, through your high school college counseling office, your library, and your parents’ connections (employers, professional organizations, religious affiliations, etc.).
+And start looking for scholarships!